rjrpaz/ansible-vmware/README.md

 ### clone_vm_from_template.yml

 Clone a new VM from a template.
+Another VM can be used as source.

 Required input variables: